MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

 You need to deploy a logical switch on the management logical network.
 The switch provides connectivity between the management logical network and the network controller VMs.

 1. In the VMM console, click **Fabric** > **Networking** > **Create Logical Switch**.
 Review the Getting Started information and click **Next**.
-3. Provide a **Name** and optional description.
+2. Provide a **Name** and optional description.
 Select **No Uplink Team**.
 If you need teaming, select **Embedded Team**.
+   > [!NOTE]

-    **Note**: Do not use **Team**.
+   > Do not use **Team**.

-4. For minimum bandwidth mode, choose the **Weight** option.
+3. For minimum bandwidth mode, choose the **Weight** option.
-5. In **Extensions**, clear all the switch extensions.
+4. In **Extensions**, clear all the switch extensions.
 This is important.
 If you select any of the switch extensions at this stage, it could block the network controller onboarding later.
-6. You can optionally add a virtual port profile and choose a port classification for host management.
+5. You can optionally add a virtual port profile and choose a port classification for host management.
-7. Select an existing uplink port profile, or click **Add** > **New Uplink Port Profile**.
+6. Select an existing uplink port profile, or click **Add** > **New Uplink Port Profile**.
 Provide a **Name** and optional description.
 Use the defaults for load balancing algorithm and teaming mode.
 Select all the network sites in the management logical network.
-8. Click **New Network Adapter**.
+7. Click **New Network Adapter**.
 This adds a host virtual network adapter (vNIC) to your logical switch and uplink port profile, so that when you add the logical switch to your hosts, the vNICs get added automatically.
-9. Provide a **Name** for the vNIC.
+8. Provide a **Name** for the vNIC.
 Verify that the management VM network is listed in **Connectivity**.
-10. Select **This network adapter will be used for host management** > **Inherit connection settings from the host adapter**.
+9. Select **This network adapter will be used for host management** > **Inherit connection settings from the host adapter**.
 This allows you to take the vNIC adapter settings from the adapter that already exists on the host.
 If you created a port classification and virtual port profile earlier, you can select it now.
-11. In **Summary** review the information and click **Finish** to complete the wizard.
+10. In **Summary** review the information and click **Finish** to complete the wizard.

 ### Deploy the logical switch